timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Corn cakes](/assets/img/blog/diet-review/monday-evening-snack.jpg){:class="blog-post-img-small"}

 Snacking on some corn cakes, while doing the dishes and soaking some legumes and sunflower seeds.

+#### Corn cakes

 Rice and corn cakes fulfill two purposes in my kitchen.
 Firstly, they are a great, quick and gluten free alternative to bread.

 A few go-to toppings are:

 * Peanut butter, cinnamon and bananas or dates
-* Peanut butter, pickles and mustard
+* Peanut butter, pickles and mustard (yes, I am serious)
 * Bean spread, onions and pickles
 * Some condiment, tofu, onions, pickles

 ...
-I really like pickles but they can be replaced with Sauerkraut of Koch as well.
+I really like pickles but I also use sauerkraut of kimchi some times.

 Apart from that, rice and corn cakes are a nice, be it more bland, chips like snack which you can even take with you if you are going for a long walk.
 You can be sure that I will have a pack of them in my backpack any time I go out and am uncertain how long it is to the next meal or if the food will be good.
-(Just make sure that you have enough water with you :desert:)
+(Just make sure that you have enough water with you 🌵)

+#### Soaking beans

-I simply wash the legumes and seeds in the glass before filling the entire container with water and leaving it to soak for 12 hours.
+I simply wash the legumes and seeds well in the glass before filling the entire container with water and leaving it to soak for 12 hours.
-Soaking times depend on what you want to sprout but 12 hours is long enough for most plants.
+Soaking times depend on what you want to sprout, but 12 hours is long enough for most seeds.
 In the galas there are 41g of green lentils, 40g of sweet lupines, 21g of red lentils and 20g of sunflower seeds (all dry weights).

 ![Soaking legumes & sunflower seeds](/assets/img/blog/diet-review/monday-evening-beans.jpg){:class="blog-post-img-small"}

 #### 22:23 Going to bed

-I try to avoid drinking water the last hour before going to bed and then will have one Glass immediately before lying down.
-Like that I avoid having to get up to go to the bathroom at night and don't wake up completely dehydrated.

 ### Tuesday 22.09.2020